31 May 2024

 BARUCH.
 The prophecies of Jeremiah’s scribe.

-LETTER OF JEREMIAH (Baruch 6).
+LETTER OF JEREMIAH (Baruch 6 in the Vulgate).
 An extra prophecy of Jeremiah.

-SONG OF THE THREE HEBREW CHILDREN or PRAYER OF AZARIAH (Daniel 3b).
+SONG OF THE THREE HEBREW CHILDREN or PRAYER OF AZARIAH (Daniel 3B in the Vulgate).
 How Shadrach, Meschach, and Abednego (whose Hebrew name is Azariah) rejoiced after surviving the furnace.

-SUSANNA (Daniel 13).
+SUSANNA (Daniel 13 in the Vulgate).
 Daniel proved two elders falsely accused the virtuous Susanna.

-BEL AND THE DRAGON (Daniel 14).
+BEL AND THE DRAGON (Daniel 14 in the Vulgate).
 Daniel proved neither Bel nor a living dragon are real gods.

 Some Protestant bibles, like mine, also include the books you’ll find in Orthodox bibles: